Jersey Farm: History and geography

 The area was converted from cultivated fields into a residential estate in the 1970s, and as such many of the properties are more modern than in the city centre.
 Local amenities include a pub, small shops and a community centre.
 It was named after the local farm house which sat close to the current shops.
 This name was not that old as it changed in the 60s; before that it was known as Evans farm.
 Its elevations range from 110 metres in the north-west to 77 metres above sea level in the south-east just above a source of a small tributary of the Colne.

 Economy

-Jersey Farm has one pub, The Blackberry Jack, as well as a branch of Tesco Express (including a post office), a pharmacy, a beauty salon 'Pure', a cycling store 'St Albans Cycles', an Indian Restaurant 'Bengal Spice', and a hair salon 'Ro Ko Ko'.
-The local secondary school is Sandringham.
+Jersey farm has one pub - The Blackberry Jack, a Chinese takeaway, a fish and chips take away, a combined coffee shop and barber shop - ‘H and Co’, as well as a branch of Tesco Express (including a post office), a pharmacy, an Indian Restaurant 'Bengal Spice', and a hair salon 'Ro Ko Ko'.
+The local secondary school is Sandringham School.